ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/setting-guide.md

 [_barcodeReader updateRuntimeSettings:runtimeSettings error:&settingsError];
 ```

-Please note, the upload of the settings will fail if there is an invalid value in the newly added settings, which means none of the settings will be updated.
+Please note, when there exists an invalid value in the `runtimeSetting` object you want to update, none of the settings are updated.